Larkinabout/fvtt-custom-dnd5e/README.md

 </details>

-### Negative Hit Points
+#### Negative Hit Points
-- Apply negative hit points.
+- Apply negative hit points to characters and/or NPCs.
 - Choose to heal from negative HP or from 0 HP.

 <details>